zyra/ionic-image-loader/README.md

   constructor(
     private imageLoaderConfig: ImageLoaderConfig // optional, if you wish to configure the service ){
-    // enable debug mode to get console errors/warnings/logs
-    // this could be useful while trying to debug issues with the component imageLoaderConfig.enableDebugMode();

-    // set a custom name for the cache directory.
-The default name is 'image-loader-cache' imageLoaderConfig.setCacheDirectoryName('my-custom-cache-directory-name');

     // disable spinners by default, you can add [spinner]="true" to a specific component instance later on to override this imageLoaderConfig.enableSpinner(false);